starius/pasta/gopasta/README.md

 ```

 Write down the template of curl command and keep it secretly.
-In case you need quickly remove a record, replace `URL-to-delete` with
+In case you need to quickly remove a record, replace `URL-to-delete` with
 actual URL of the record and run the command.

 Now let's run the site!